GlacioHack/geoutils/doc/source/scalability_logic.md

 - The {meth}`~geoutils.Raster.filter` function uses {func}`~dask.array.map_overlap` with a `depth` (overlap) half the `size` of the filter,
 - The {meth}`~geoutils.Raster.proximity` function uses {func}`~dask.array.map_overlap` with a `max_distance` parameter.

-Other operations are more complex and require specific logic {ref}`specific logic described further below<specific-logic>` and summarized as:
+Other operations are more complex and require {ref}`specific logic described further below<specific-logic>` and summarized as:
 - The {meth}`~geoutils.Raster.reproject` function **maps the intersection of projected source grid chunks for each destination chunk** (with potentially different CRS, resolution and bounds), and defines default output chunksizes based on resolution change to avoid unexpected memory blowup,
 - The {meth}`~geoutils.Raster.polygonize` function polygonizes implements **three chunk-boundary reconciliation strategies** with different considerations for connected-component labeling and stitching of geometries,
 - The {meth}`~geoutils.Vector.rasterize` function performs a geometry subsetting then directly **maps rasterized output blocks** only utilizing these subset geometries.